Skip to main content

 We'll keep updating this guide as situations change & information comes in, so please keep checking back.

-Have something checked out?
+- Have something checked out?
 Please do not try to return your library items (yet).
-Cincinnati State items that are currently checked out and will have due dates that fall during this period of remote services will have their due dates extended until after the semester is over (see your email for details, or Login to Library Account).
+Cincinnati State items that are currently checked out and will have due dates that fall during this period of remote services will have their due dates extended until May 7, 2021. (see your email for details, or Login to Library Account).
 Items that were already overdue will be examined on a case-by-case basis once regular services are restored.